Isle of Wight - Kingswood

 The Isle of Wight centre is only a 20 minute drive from Ryde, and with Portsmouth just over the water, is easily accessible from London and the West Country.
 Located in a Site of Special Scientific Interest on the Jurassic coast, this 100 acre cliff top centre boasts direct beach access for an array of watersports as well as challenging activities including a high-adrenaline ropes park and problem solving activities.

-Why are Kingswood great for School Trips and Educational Visits?
+Why book Kingswood for Residential School Trips and Educational Visits?

 Every Kingswood centre offers a range of residential programmes and day trips.
 Your programme will be tailored to suit your needs; begin by choosing a programme such as Transition and Team Building or Wild Adventurer, which will act as a theme for your visit, then choose your desired learning outcomes and activity categories and Kingswood will design a programme for you.